xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 ## Configuring Access Filters

-After the module has been configured, you can proceed to creating access filters.
+After the addon has been configured, you can proceed to creating access filters.
 For this purpose:

 1. In your store's Admin area, go to the Access filters section (**Store setup** -> **Access filters**) and click **Create**:
    ![buip-access-filters-create.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-access-filters-create.png)